UW-UPL/uw-upl.github.io/content/projects/README.md

 # Content: Projects

-`projects.json` is the list of UPL Coordinators
+`projects.json` is the list of projects.

 ## Projects Object Specification: